-- 6.2 If the DPMA attracts an activity which would not otherwise be located within the Selwyn District, the Plan Change will contribute to the economic well being of the Selwyn District by: - (i) Providing employment and incomes for local residents and businesses; and - (ii) Providing the local economy with greater diversity and resilience; - 6.3 It will also maintain and improve resource use efficiency by: - Increasing economic activity and population in the Selwyn District, enabling increased economies of scale in the local provision of goods and services; - (ii) Reducing commuting costs for local residents; and - (iii) Providing the potential for agglomeration economies to occur. - 6.4 The Plan Change will not give rise to economic externality costs.
+- 5.1 RIHL's proposed Plan Change enabling the rezoning of its Maddisons Road site at Rolleston will provide for the efficient development of industrial activities on the site. - 5.2 If the rezoning attracts industrial activities which would not otherwise be located within the Selwyn District, the Plan Change will contribute to the economic well being of the Selwyn District by: - (i) Providing employment and incomes for local residents and businesses; and - (ii) Providing the local economy with greater diversity and resilience; - 5.3 It will also maintain and improve resource use efficiency by: - Increasing economic activity and population in the Selwyn District, enabling increased economies of scale in the local provision of goods and services; - (ii) Reducing commuting costs for local residents; and - (iii) Providing the potential for agglomeration economies to occur. - 5.4 The Plan Change will not give rise to economic externality costs.